Create a Load Balancer for Managing SBC Servers

 1. Log in to Amazon EC2 Console.

-2. On the left navigation bar, go to Load Balancing > Load Balancer.
+2. On the left navigation pane, go to Load Balancing > Load Balancer.

-3. On the top of the page, click Create Load Balancer.
+3. At the top-right corner, click Create Load Balancer.

-4. On Load balancer types page, select Network Load Balancer, click Create.
+4. On Load balancer types page, click Create in the Network Load Balancer.

 5. In Basic configuration section, complete the following settings.

 • Load balancer name: Enter a name for the load balancer to help you identify it.
-In this example, enter sbc-nlb.
+For example, sbc-nlb.

 • Scheme: Select Internet-facing.

-6. In Network mapping section, complete the following settings:
+6. In the Network mapping section, complete the following settings:

-• VPC: In the drop-down list, select the VPC created for the Cloud PBX.
+• VPC: In the drop-down list, select the VPC you have created for the Cloud PBX.

-• Mappings: Select at least TWO Availability Zones, then configure the related network mappings.
+• Availability Zones and subnets: Select at least TWO Availability Zones, then configure the related network settings.

-• Subnet: In the drop-down list, select the subnet created for SBC Server.
+• Subnet: In each Availability Zone, select the corresponding public subnet created for SBC Servers.

-• IPv4 settings: Assign an Elastic IP address in each Availability Zone.
+• IPv4 address: Assign an Elastic IP address in each Availability Zone.